Rapid advances in computing power and software development have led to numerous innovations in entertainment and the performing arts.

 Information about living expenses and financial support can be found on the University's website.

-Accreditation: This course is accredited by the Institution of Engineering and Technology (IET) under licence from the UK regulator, the Engineering Council.
+Accreditation: This course is accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporate Engineer.

 The School is ranked number 1 in the UK for research in the latest Research Assessment Exercise.